openstack/oslo.config/doc/source/index.rst

 .. _1284684: https://code.launchpad.net/bugs/1284684

-Thanks to Christian Berendt, David Stanek, Jakub Libosvar, liu-sheng and Mark McLoughlin for their contributions to this release.
+Thanks to Christian Berendt, David Stanek, Jakub Libosvar, liu-sheng Mark McLoughlin and Petr Blaho for their contributions to this release.

 1.4.0.0a1
 ---------